SINTEF/dlite/examples/TEM_data/README.md

 Datasets
 --------
-The datasets can be divided into two types, *primary datasets* with initial knowledge or raw data obtained directly from experiments and *secondary datasets* that are derived from the primary datasets.
+The datasets can be divided into two types, *primary datasets* with our initial knowledge or raw data obtained directly from experiments and *secondary datasets* that are derived from the primary datasets.